 Classification.
 See Andersson and Chase (2001) for a phylogenetic classification of the family.
 However, the current classification hardly reflects what is known about phylogeny, and Prince and Kress (2006a) suggest that five informal groups be recognized (see above).
 Studies on Asian members of the Stachyphrynium and Donax clades has led to generic realignments - Phrynium was paraphyletic (Suksathan et al. 2009), while Calathea is polyphyletic, most species nopw being placed in Goeppertea (Borchsenius et al. 2012).

-[Costaceae + Zingiberaceae]: leaf ligulate; bracetole lateral; outer T connate; filament flattened, connective prolonged, abaxial member of outer A whorl staminodial, all 5 staminodes connate, forming labellum, with narrow tube and distinct open limb, connate; exine + [so pollen resistant to acetolysis]; nectary at base of tube, vascularized; style slender, running between two half anthers, stigma cup- or funnel-shaped, ± bilobed; ovule with hypostase; endotesta well developed; chalazal mass in seed ± developed, endosperm helobial, persistent, not that copious; seedling with well developed hypocotyl.
+[Costaceae + Zingiberaceae]: fibrous sheath in stem; leaf ligulate; bracteole lateral; outer T connate; filament flattened, connective prolonged, abaxial member of outer A whorl staminodial, all 5 staminodes connate, forming labellum, with narrow tube and distinct open limb, connate; exine + [so pollen resistant to acetolysis]; nectary at base of tube, vascularized; style slender, running between two half anthers, stigma cup- or funnel-shaped, ± bilobed; ovule with hypostase; endotesta well developed; endosperm helobial, persistent, not that copious; seedling with well developed hypocotyl.

-Chemistry, Morphology, etc. For floral development, see Kirchoff (1988a).
+Chemistry, Morphology, etc. The fibrous sheath in the stem may be outside the vascular bundles, or somwhat more interior (Tomlinson 1969).
+For floral development, see Kirchoff (1988a).
 The massive stamens of Costus, at least, have several vascular bundles in the region of the anthers.
 Van Heel (1988) described the gynoecium of Costus as having septal nectaries, that of Zingiberaceae as lacking them.

 COSTACEAE Nakai Back to Zingiberales

-Aerial stem +, (branched); benzoquinones, steroidal saponins +; sheath with 1 series of adaxial air canals, no canals in petiole and lamina, vascular bundles adaxial; hypodermis ³1 layered; (hairs multicellular); leaves spiromonostichous, sheath closed; inflorescence spicate-capitate, unbranched, (flowers single); floral bracts often with abaxial nectaries; pollen aperturate; (G ), stigma with adaxial projection, fimbriate; outer integument 5-6 cells across; endosperm without starch; n = 9 (14); cotyledon blade-like, photosynthetic, with apical backwardly-directed process; n = 9, chromosomes 2.3-3.7 µm long.
+Aerial stem +, (branched); benzoquinones, steroidal saponins +; sheath with 1 series of adaxial air canals, no canals in petiole and blade, vascular bundles adaxial; hypodermis ³1 layered; (hairs multicellular); leaves spiromonostichous, sheath closed; inflorescence spicate-capitate, unbranched, (flowers single); floral bracts often with abaxial nectaries; pollen aperturate; (G ), stigma with adaxial projection, fimbriate; outer integument 5-6 cells across; seed with chalazal chamber; endosperm without starch; n = 9 (14); cotyledon blade-like, photosynthetic, with apical backwardly-directed process; n = 9, chromosomes 2.3-3.7 µm long.

 6[list]/110: Costus (90).
 Pantropical, esp.
 America and Papuasia-Australia (map: Maas 1972; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 7. 2012).
 [Photo - Costus © L. Brothers, Dimerocostus © L. Brothers.]